Darticles/Darticles/README.md

 The Darticles platform is built on Ethereum.
 No ERC20 token is used, just plain Ether, Images are stored in IPFS (Inter-Planetary File System) making them immutable and permanent.
 The images hashes are stored within the Blockchain, reducing the contract storage size.

+## Profile

+Both the artists and art collectionists can maintain a profile in the platform, specifying their name, pseudonym, and profile image.

 ## Portfolio

 ![Portfolio diagram](./docs/img/Darticles-portfolio.png "Portfolio diagram")

+Each artist has a portfolio stored in the contract.
+The portfolio has own artworks and aquired artworks from other artists.
+Images are stored in IPFS, drastically reducing contract storage size.

 ## Auctions

 ![Auction diagram](./docs/img/Darticles-auction.png "Auction diagram")

+Auctions can be started by artists or collectionists that have artworks of their own.

+## Withdrawing model

+After an auction has ended, the biggest bid is divided among the artwork creator, the artwork owner and the contract owner.
+The contract implements the withdraw pattern, avoiding common issues in ether direct transfers.
+Whenever a bid is replaced for a bigger one, the bid sender is returned the bid value, allowing him/her to withdraw the value from the contract.

 ## About